threaming/ENCE464_FitnessMonitorV2/README.md

 ## Introduction

 This project is about the improvement of the current *Fitness Monitor V1.0*.
 The present documentation summarizes the findings and development of a imporved version *Fitness Monitor V2.0*.
 First a analysis of the software version 1.0 is done and key areas of improvements highlighted.
-After that the improved architecture of V2.0 is presented and detailed implementations of different components such as FreeRTOS are discussed.
+After that the improved architecture of V2.0 is presented and detailed implementations of different components such as FreeRTOS or I^2^C are discussed.
 A short reflection on the involvement of static and dynamic analysis methods, a section on future improvements and a conclusion close the report.

 ## Analysis of Existing Architecture